sei-international/AMES.jl/docs/src/params.md

 ![Freedonia time_series file](assets/images/time_series.png)

 ## [Optional input files](@id params-optional-input-files)
 External inputs for investment, potential output, and prices can be supplied from LEAP.
-Investment expenditure is collected automatically, while potential output and prices can be specified in the [configuration file](@ref config-pass-vals-LEAP-to-Macro).
+Investment expenditure is collected automatically, while potential output and prices can be specified in the [configuration file](@ref config-pass-vals-LEAP-to-AMES).
 Additionally, for non-energy sectors, it is possible to specify any or all of four [optional input files](@ref config-optional-input-files) for: investment demand; potential output; maximum capacity utilization; and real prices for tradeables.

 ### [Investment demand](@id params-optional-exog-investment)
-The Macro model calculates investment for non-energy sectors based on expected demand and profitability: see the explanation of [potential output](@ref dynamics-potential-output) in the Technical Details.
+The AMES model calculates investment for non-energy sectors based on expected demand and profitability: see the explanation of [potential output](@ref dynamics-potential-output) in the Technical Details.
 However, for public infrastructure investment -- which is driven by policy goals, rather than private profitability, and where the capital stock is not associated with a particular sector -- investment must be specified exogenously.
 (When externally specified investment *is* associated with a particular sector, it is better to specify potential output: see below.)

 The investment demand parameter file has the following structure: